Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

-A Wise Dragon who served as Irene's adviser and friend 400 years ago.
+A Sage Dragon who served as Irene's adviser and friend 400 years ago.
 After he died in the Dragon King Festival, Irene adopted his name as her own in his memory.

 - Heroic Sacrifice: He dies protecting Irene in the Dragon King Festival.

 - I Owe You My Life: Irene's ancestor saved his life long ago.
 Ever since, he devoted himself to protecting her family, to the point where he allowed her to create Dragon Slayer magic.

 - Magic Enhancement: The default ability of a Sage Dragon is to increase their strength and magic exponentially.

 - My Species Doth Protest Too Much: He was a strong supporter of the pro-coexistence side of the Dragon Civil War, and found the act of dragons eating humans to be morally abhorrent.
 As such, he supported Irene's invention of Dragon Slayer magic, ultimately sealing the fate of his entire species.

 - Posthumous Character: His role is told through flashbacks, seeing how he died during the historic Dragon King Festival.